 The Los Angeles County Museum of Art (LACMA) will reopen on April 1 with the exhibition of Yoshitomo Nara, the first international retrospective of artist Yoshitomo Nara (b.
 1959) at BCAM, Level 2 through July 5, 2021.
+In June, Yoshitomo Nara had been extended to January 02, 2022.

 The exhibition surveys more than 30 years of the artist’s work—from 1984 to 2020—through the lens of his longtime passion to music.